-The age limit for players has risen from Under-21 to Under-23.
+The age limit for players is now Under-23.

-The league will take on the same format of two tiers, Division 1 and Division 2, with 12 teams in each, and the factor of promotion and relegation.
+The league is formed of two tiers, Division 1 and Division 2, with 12 teams in each, and the factor of promotion and relegation.

-The 24 clubs who compete each applied for 'Category One' status in the Elite Player Performance Plan (EPPP).
-There are 15 clubs from the Premier League and nine clubs from the Championship and one from League One.
+The 24 clubs who compete each applied for "Category One" status in the Elite Player Performance Plan (EPPP).
+There are 15 clubs from the Premier League, eight from the Championship and one from League One.

-All players born after 1 January 1994 were eligible to play in the 2017/18 season.
+All players born after 1 January 1996 are eligible to play in the 2019/20 season.
 The format is as follows: